github/game-off-2012/README.md

 These are also shown in the top right, lower left and lower right quadtrants of each tower.

 The top left corner shows how the tower will attack.
+Towers can attack the closest or furthest bug, or a random bug.
-In the picture above, the towers (from left to right) will attack closest, random, furthest, random, furthest and furthest.
+In the picture above, the towers (from left to right) will attack furthest, random, closest, random, closest and closest.

 Clicking on a tower will also show its stats in the sidebar: